kweiberth/nemo-saucelabs/README.md

 ### Details

+'nemo-saucelabs' plugin exposes methods to update sauce labs job.
 Once `nemo-saucelabs` plugin is registered, you will have `nemo.saucelabs` object available. `nemo.saucelabs` exposes methods called `updateJob` and `isJobPassed` to help update saucelabs test job and test results.

 ### Methods